 - B.A. in economics & philosophy, Bucknell University

-- de lose Reyes, G., Kim, T. W., & Weaver, G. R. in press.
+- de lose Reyes, G., Kim, T. W., & Weaver, G. R. 2017.
 Teaching ethics in business schools: A conversation on disciplinary differences, academic provincialism, and the case for integrated pedagogy.
 Academy of Management Learning and Education.

 - Mitchell, R. K., Weaver, G. R., Agle, B. R., Bailey, A. D., Carlson, J. 2016.
 Stakeholder agency and social welfare: Pluralism and decision making in the multi-objective corporation.
 Academy of Management Review.